LeoVS09/halojs/README.md

 ## Syntax Example

-To define component need use `const` keyword with markdown definition as template.
+To define a component, you need to use the `const` keyword with markdown definition as template.

 ```tsx
 export const App = () => <div>